 zero waste boulder reporting Ordinance Compliance

 This page contains resources to report compliance with the city's Universal Zero Waste Ordinance.
-All Boulder restaurants and grocery stores are required to report by June 30, 2019.
+All Boulder restaurants and grocery stores were required to report for 2019 by June 30.

 Boulder is working to become a zero waste community, where we reduce the waste we create and then reuse, recycle and compost most of what we throw away.